Knowledge base

 To back up your files, simply run the following command:

-uid@h2:~$ ./restic backup sites/The first snapshot takes a long time (several hours depending on the amount of data) because all files are copied, while the subsequent ones will use the differential principle.
+The first snapshot is long (several hours depending on the amount of data) because all files are copied while the subsequent ones will use the differential principle.

 Backup databases